Boundary Layers of Accretion Disks: Discovery of Vortex-Driven Modes and Other Waves: Origin of the vortex-driven modes

 \subsection{Vortensity evolution in the near-BL region}

-A final step in closing the logical loop of understanding vortex-driven modes is to explain the apparent growth of vortensity in the vicinity of the stellar surface that we observe in Fig. \ref{fig:vort-profiles}, which is necessary for the RWI to get triggered.
+A final step in closing the logical loop of understanding vortex-driven modes is to explain the apparent evolution of vortensity near the stellar surface that we observe in Fig. \ref{fig:vort-profiles}, which is necessary for triggering the RWI.
 In barotropic disks $\zeta$ is strictly conserved, $\mathrm{d}\zeta/\mathrm{d}t=0$.
 However, conservation of $\zeta$ gets broken in presence of shocks.
-In our BL simulations mildly nonlinear lower modes evolve into shocks very naturally, driving the growth of vortensity within the resonant cavity where they are trapped.
-Upper modes do not seem to be very efficient at driving the growth of $\zeta$.
+In our BL simulations mildly nonlinear modes evolve into shocks very naturally, driving the growth of vortensity within the resonant cavity where they are trapped.
+Upper modes do not seem to be efficient at driving the growth of $\zeta$.

-The local rate at which vortensity evolves due to shocks depends on a variety of factors: multiplicity of the waves (i.e. azimuthal wavenumber $m$ of the lower modes), their amplitude, their pitch angle (which itself is determined by the pattern speed $\Omega_{\rm p}$ of the underlying modes), see \citet{Kevlahan1997}, \citet{LinPap2010} and \citet{Dong2011}.
+The local rate at which vortensity evolves due to shocks depends on a variety of factors: multiplicity of the waves (i.e. azimuthal wavenumber $m$ of the modes), their amplitude, their pitch angle (depending on the pattern speed $\Omega_{\rm p}$ of the underlying modes), see \citet{Kevlahan1997}, \citet{LinPap2010} and \citet{Dong2011}.
 In addition to $\zeta$ production at shocks, vortensity is also passively advected into the star as a result of mass accretion.
-Intricate interplay between these processes determines the radial distribution of the vortensity growth rate in such a way that $\zeta(r)$ exhibits a complicated structure in the near-BL zone, allowing the RWI to operate. \\
+Intricate interplay between these processes leads to a complicated structure in the radial profile of $\zeta(r)$ in the near-BL zone, allowing the RWI to operate.